 The short answer; is they do this through two primary methods (overly simplified here)

-They crawl and harvest the sitemap on your website, which lists every page and every URL to things like pages, posts, images, blog categories & tags, and files.
+They crawl and harvest the sitemap on your website, which lists only the pages and asset URLs you wish to display on the search results page (SERP) - things like pages, blog posts, images, blog categories & tags, and other files.
 This is the preferred method.

 Or...they actually visit your website via a coded web crawler (often called a bot, a spider, or [surprise] a spiderbot - who names this stuff?).
 These crawlers navigate your website just like a human would by clicking and entering every page that is listed in your visible navigation and the inner pages of your website as they are linked to each other.